Mass Gap in Infinite Derivative Non-local Higgs: Dyson-Schwinger Approach: Introduction

 \section{Introduction}

 A simple \textit{2-derivative} field theory works very well to explain local interactions in the classical and the quantum regimes.
 However, the issue of re-normalization often encounters ultraviolet (UV) divergences, just like in the case of quantum electrodynamics.
-Particularly in the context to the Standard Model (SM), this leads to the infamous hierarchy problem \cite{Haber:1984rc}.
-Solutions to this problem is resolved via invoking several new particles at the or near the (EW) scale, as for the case of supersymmetry (SUSY).
-Anyways, due to recent LHC results, alternative solutions are being pursued.
+Particularly we find that in the context to the Standard Model (SM) of particle physics, this leads to the very infamous hierarchy problem \cite{Haber:1984rc}.
+Solutions to this problem can be achieved via invoking several new particles at the or near the ElectroWeak (EW) scale, as for the case of supersymmetry (SUSY) etc..
+However due to recent null new physics results from the Large Hadron Collider (LHC), alternative solutions are actively being pursued.